grfield/advent-of-code-2024/README.md

-# advent-of-code-2024
+# Advent Of Code 2024

-My solutions to Advent of Code 2024 in Java
+My Java solutions to Advent of Code 2024